(All Courses Above are Included in GPA)

 - Successful completion of either Intermediate Algebra L2 OR Algebra I L3

 In this course, students study concepts of both plane and solid geometry and their applications to real-life situations.
-Similar polygons, parallel and perpendicular lines, perimeter and area of polygons and circles, and volume and surface area of solid figures are emphasized.
+Similar polygons, parallel and perpendicular lines, perimeter and area of polygons and circles, volume and surface area of solid figures, and congruent triangles are emphasized.

 MA131 - 1.0 CREDIT - YEAR LONG - GRADES 9-11